tjwhitaker/worldgan/README.md

 Random tools.

 Building a dataset for terrain maps.
-Run the heightmapper tool locally and then run the map utility.
-The map utility uses puppeteer, a headless browser API, to download heightmaps from the heightmapper tool we have running.
+Run the heightmapper tool locally and then run the datagenerator utility.
+The utility uses puppeteer, a headless browser API, to download heightmaps from the heightmapper tool we have running.
 We're going to use this to build the dataset.

 ```
 ~$ cd heightmapper